mesrivatsa/mathCompiler/README.md

 2. builds the abstract syntax tree out of those tokens
 3. traverses the tree and calculates the result.

-The insparation for this project came from codewars.com 'Three Pass Compiler" code kata.
+The insparation for this project came from codewars.com 'Three Pass Compiler' code kata.